Advertisement graphics courtesy by Track Shack

 Written by Nathan Wertheimer

-Here are some brief facts about this race last year’s race.
-There were a total of 2183 runners who compete in this 5k race.
+There were a total of 2183 runners who finished this 5k race.
 The breakdown with the men accounted for 837 and for the woman accounted for1346 of the runners.
 Here are the winners from this 5k race.
 The men’s side in 1st place was Raymond McCormack Jr with the clock time of 15:15, followed by 2nd place was William Vanos with the clock time of 16:08, and finally 3rd place was Jack Boswell with the clock time of 16:18.
 On the women’s side in 1st place was Alison Nolan with clock time of 17:21, 2nd place was Holly Wooley with clock time of 17:44, and finally 3rd place was Kristen Tenagila with clock time of 18:21.

-This is one of the best races to run or walk so sign up now to participate.
-For more information on this race please visit www.trackshack.com/event/233 .
+For more information on Track Shack and other races please visit www.trackshack.com .
 If you like this article, then like it on our Otownfun WordPress account.
-Also, join to be one of our followers at otownfun on WordPress.
-For more great events, places, and articles, please visit us out at http://www.otownfun.com
+For more great events and places please check us out at www.otownfun.com .

 Note: All written content and images are copy righted by either by the person and or company who wrote and photograph published for this article.
-No duplication and or republishing of this article without the consent of Otownfun.
-Otownfun is not responsible for any errors and or mistakes in any articles.
-Any questions please contact Otownfunnow@gmail.com . ©2018 Otownfun.com
+Any questions please contact Otownfunnow@gmail.com .